Sans3108/DDNet/README.md

 ## Why?

 I was bored, and also I needed a decent package to use for interacting with ddnet.org programatically.
+It is also my first package and I tried my best to make it as good as possible.

 ## Installation